ucsc/site-slugstrong/support-for-employees.md

 To support the well-being and mental health of staff and faculty, the Office of Risk Services is organizing regular support group sessions.
 Learn more [online](https://risk.ucsc.edu/employee-wellness/covid-19-wellness-resources/index.html).

+In addition, the [Family Support Services webpage](https://shr.ucsc.edu/resources-forms/family-support-services.html) outlines the various resources available to support our employee family needs.

 ## Leave Information